 What is a suitable system for recording working hours?

-The European Court of Justice (ECJ) already stipulated in its 2019 ruling that the recording must be reliable, objective and easily accessible.
-According to the reasoning of the Federal Labor Court, the use of electronic time recording is not mandatory.
-Documentation in paper form is also expressly possible.
-However, the system must be audit-proof and practicable for the company and the employees so that the times are actually recorded.
-The obligation to record time can also be delegated to the employees.
-It can be assumed that the German legislator will also not strive for strict implementation requirements.
-However, the use of a modern software solution for digital Time & Attendance and absence management significantly streamlines processes through an intuitive recording process and digital integration of all employee groups in all industries.
-For example, construction workers who book at the terminal on site, sales employees who book in their car via their smartphone app, or commercial employees in their home office who conveniently record their working hours via an employee portal.
-Ideally, the recorded data is automatically evaluated and transferred directly to the payroll system (such as DATEV) by digital means.
-This results in less bureaucracy and an elimination of manual administrative processes.Your company does not yet have a time recording system that complies with the BAG ruling?
+However, the use of a modern software solution for digital time tracking and absence management significantly streamlines processes through an intuitive recording process and digital integration of all employee groups in all industries.
+For example, construction workers who book at the terminal on site, sales employees who book in their car via their smartphone app or commercial employees in the home office who conveniently record their working hours via an employee portal.
+Ideally, the recorded data is automatically evaluated and transferred digitally directly to the payroll accounting system (such as DATEV).
+This results in less bureaucracy and the elimination of manual administrative processes.

 ZMI offers you flexible solutions for recording working time.
 We will also find an individual solution for your company:

-- Time recording at the stationary terminal,
+- Time tracking at the stationary terminal,

 - at the PC workstation or

-- mobile with a variety of end devices
+- Mobile with a variety of end devices

-Call us: +49 9704 60392-100.
+Please contact us at: +49 9704 60392-100.

 September 2022: Federal Labor Court sees mandatory working time recording

-In its ruling (1 ABR 22/21) dated September 13, 2022, the Federal Labor Court (BAG) in Erfurt states that employers under Section 3 para.
-2 No. 1 ArbSchG are obliged to introduce a system with which the working time worked by employees can be recorded.
-In doing so, the Federal Labor Court refers to the interpretation of the German Occupational Health and Safety Act (ArbSchG) in conformity with European law and thus to the ECJ ruling on the recording of working hours from May 2019.
-The full reasons for the BAG’s judgment have now been available since December 2, 2022.
+In its ruling(1 ABR 22/21) of 13.09.2022, the Federal Labor Court (BAG) in Erfurt states that employers are obliged under Section 3 (2) No. 1 ArbSchG to introduce a system with which the working hours worked by employees can be recorded.
+In doing so, the Federal Labor Court refers to the interpretation of the German Occupational Health and Safety Act (ArbSchG) in conformity with European law and thus to the ECJ ruling on working time recording from May 2019.
+The full reasons for the BAG’s ruling have now also been available since 02.12.2022.

 You are currently viewing a placeholder content from YouTube.
 To access the actual content, click the button below.
 Please note that doing so will share data with third-party providers.